-Boba tea (also called pearl tea, or bubble tea) is a sweet drink that combines milk, flavored tea and tapioca pearls that are sucked up through an extra large straw and chewed.
-The boba drink pearls have a soft, chewy consistency similar to that of gummy candy.
-Boba tea was introduced in Taiwan in the 1980s, quickly spread through Southeast Asia and more recently has become very popular among young people in the U.S. and in Europe.
+Boba tea (also called pearl tea or bubble tea) is a sweet drink that combines milk, flavored tea and tapioca pearls that are sucked up through an extra-large straw and chewed.
+The pearls have a soft, chewy consistency similar to that of gummy candy.
+Boba tea was introduced in Taiwan in the 1980s, quickly spread through Southeast Asia and has become very popular among young people in the U.S. and in Europe.
 The tapioca pearls usually are black and are made from cassava starch, sweet potato and brown sugar.
 Sometimes, white tapioca pearls are used – these are made from cassava starch, caramel and chamomile root and have a different flavor.

 Andrew Weil, M.D.

 Jae Eun Min et al, “Calories and sugars in boba milk tea: implications for obesity risk in Asian Pacific Islanders,” Food Science & Nutrition, January 2017, doi:10.1002/fsn3.362